pradn28/online-upgrade/README.md

 ##### Step 4:

 Build and test your new function or step.
 This will not be explained in this README.
-See testing section below on testing.

 #### Testing
 There are several ways to get stated with testing.
-Lets start with running `make` from within the memsql-online-upgrade repo directory (go-workspace/src/github.com/memsql/online-upgrade/).
+Lets start with running `make test-image-shell` from within the memsql-online-upgrade repo directory (go-workspace/src/github.com/memsql/online-upgrade/).

 ```
-[online-upgrade]$ make
+[online-upgrade]$ make test-image-shell
 ```
 Note that running `make` will download and install everything required for testing and will start testing all available tests.
 All test files should have the format `*_test.go`.

-On subsequent tests you can either run `make test`, `make test-one` or `make test-image-shell`.
+On subsequent tests you can either run `make test` or `make test-image-shell`.
 These are all explained below.

 By default make and make test will find all available tests by utilizing the output `glide nv`.
 The `glide nv` command, an alias for `glide novendor`, will be passed into go test `go test $(glide nv)` and will run over all directories of the project except the vendor directory.

-When you only want to run a single test, we can run `make test-one`, which excepts a package folder or a specific test.
+When you only want to run a single test, we can run `make test` and specify the test argument, which excepts a package folder or a specific test.
 See the examples below.

 Testing a package (e.g. steps)
 ```
-make test-one test=./steps/...
+make test test=./steps/...
 ```

 And a single test
 ```
-make test-one test=./steps/detach_leaf_test.go
+make test test=./steps/detach_leaf_test.go
 ```

 Want to test manually?
 Sure.
 You can do that too.
 You can simply run `go test <test>` from within the test shell.
 Start the test shell and run your test.
 The `test-image-shell` will spin up both master and child containers and drop you at a shell prompt.
 From here you can simply run your test.
 See the example below.